wpilibsuite/frc-docs/source/docs/software/vscode-overview/importing-gradle-project.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/importing-previous-project/ImportPopup.png
+   :alt: Click yes to the Import popup that automatically appears when loading an old project.

 When you open a previous year's project, you will be prompted to import that project.
 Click :guilabel:`yes`.

 Alternately, you can chose to import it from the menu.
 Press :kbd:`Ctrl+Shift+P` and type "WPILib" or click the WPILib icon to locate the WPILib commands.
 Begin typing "Import a WPILib 2020 Gradle project" and select it from the dropdown as shown below.

 .. image:: images/importing-previous-project/ImportGradleMenu.png
+   :alt: Import from the Command Palette.

 .. image:: images/importing-previous-project/VSCodeImport.png
+   :alt: The Project Importer Screen.

 You'll be presented with the WPILib Project Importer window.
 This is similar to the process of creating a new project and the window and the steps are shown below.
 This window contains the following elements: